 There has been some very ‘dirty’ heroin going around lately, so be sure to use a good size filter and try not to miss the vein – another sure-fire way to cause an abscess.

-Seconal (barbituates) are notorious for causing abscesses.
-Usually an abscess can be guaranteed if you miss a vein shooting this so BE CAREFUL.
+Seconal (barbituates) and certain other tablets are notorious for causing abscesses.
+Usually an abscess can be all but guaranteed if you miss a vein shooting these so BE CAREFUL.

 If any gear looks suspect to you, consider other ways of taking it such as snorting, smoking or swallowing.
 Never skin pop with suss gear and it is not recommended to skin pop or inject in the muscle with brown heroin (another sure way to get an abscess).